Degenerations of complete collineations and geometric Tevelev degrees of $\mathbb{P}^r$: Introduction

 where the $L_i\subset V$ are general subspaces of dimension $\codim(X_i)$ and the $M_i\subset W$ are general hyperplanes.
-Theorem \ref{thm:coll} should be viewed as a tranversality statement: the space of complete collineations resolves all excess intersections from (for example) the moduli space of stable maps and is therefore the correct place to obtain the geometric fixed-domain curve counts for $\bP^r$.
+The classes $\sigma_{1^r}$ appearing in Theorem \ref{thm:coll} are the Schubert conditions that arise at each of the $g$ nodes of the rational component $\bP^1$ of our degenerate curve, as discussed above.
+Theorem \ref{thm:coll} should be viewed as a tranversality statement: the space of complete collineations resolves all excess intersections from (for example) the moduli space of stable maps, and is therefore the correct place to access the geometric fixed-domain curve counts for $\bP^r$.

 By the projection formula, to compute $\T^{\bP^r}_{g,\vn,d}$ (and, by taking $n_0=n$, the geometric Tevelev degrees of $\bP^r$), it suffices to understand the classes

 on $\Gr(r+1,W)=\Gr(r+1,d+1)$.
 These classes seem to be new and may be of independent interest.
 In fact, we will reduce further in \S\ref{reduction_sec} to the case $d=n-1$, showing that the classes $\Gamma_{r,\vn,n-1}$ determine all classes $\Gamma_{r,\vn,d}$.